 “You never treated them like animals.
 You treated them like your own kids.
 Like your own wife.”

-“Now the animals, like your actual wife, have realised how heartless you are.”
+“Now the animals, like your actual wife, have realized how heartless you are.”

 “When I was on the road, I got homesick,” he said.
 “Not for the animals.
 For you.”